kurt-krueckeberg/gedcomx-thoughts/gedcomx-sources.md

 The [GEDCOM X JSON Serialization Format](https://github.com/FamilySearch/gedcomx/blob/master/specifications/json-format-specification.md) specifies a JSON media type for the GEDCOM X Conceptual Model, and requests discussion and suggestions for improvements.
 Highlighted JSON schema for each of the JSON objects can be see at the GedcomX JSON [serialization format page](https://www.familysearch.org/developers/docs/api/gx_json).
 It also gives each object's properties, any superclasses and interfaces are also given.

+There is also an [GEDCOM X XML Serialization Format](https://github.com/FamilySearch/gedcomx/blob/master/specifications/xml-format-specification.md).

 The [GEDCOM X Java File Format](https://github.com/FamilySearch/gedcomx-java/blob/master/gedcomx-fileformat/README.md) provides support for reading and writing the
 GEDCOM X File Format.